2024/2025

 Exam name Exam form Gradingscale Internal/external exam ECTS

-Interdisciplinary Research Methods Written sit-in exam on CBS' computers 7-point grading scale External exam 7.5
+Research Methodology and Methods Written sit-in exam on CBS' computers 7-point grading scale External exam 7.5

 Cultural Identity and Analysis Home assignment - written product 7-point grading scale Internal exam 7.5